-Theoretical (qualitative) prediction of exothermic (with release of energy) nuclear reaction, in fusing together two light nuclei to form a heavier nucleus and in splitting heavy nucleus to form middle order (lower mass number) Also nuclei. calculate disintegration energy Q for a heavy nucleus (A=240) with BE/A ~ 7.6 MeV per nucleon split into two equal halves with A=120 each and $BE/A \sim 8.5$ MeV/nucleon; O ~ 200 MeV.
-Nuclear fission: Any one equation of fission Chain reaction-controlled reaction. and uncontrolled: nuclear reactor and nuclear bomb.
+Theoretical (qualitative) prediction of exothermic (with release of energy) nuclear reaction, in fusing together two light nuclei to form a heavier nucleus and in splitting heavy nucleus to form middle order (lower mass number) nuclei, is evident from the shape of BE per nucleon versus mass number graph.
+Also calculate the disintegration energy Q for a heavy nucleus (A=240) with BE/A ~ 7.6 MeV per nucleon split into two equal halves with A=120 each and $BE/A \sim 8.5$ MeV/nucleon; Q ~ 200 MeV.
+Nuclear fission: Any one equation of fission reaction.
+Chain reaction- controlled and uncontrolled; nuclear reactor and nuclear bomb.
 Main parts of a nuclear reactor including their functions - fuel elements, moderator, control rods, coolant, casing; criticality; utilization of energy output - all qualitative only.
-Fusion, simple example of $4^{-1}H \rightarrow ^{4}He$ and its nuclear reaction equation; requires very high temperature $\sim 10^6$ degrees; difficult to achieve; hydrogen thermonuclear bomb: energy production in the sun and stars.
-[Details of chain reaction required].
+Fusion, simple example of 4 ${}^{1}H \rightarrow {}^{4}He$ and its nuclear reaction equation; requires very high temperature $\sim 10^6$ degrees; difficult to achieve; hydrogen bomb: thermonuclear energy production in the sun and stars.
+[Details of chain reaction not required].